opensearch-project/opensearch-ruby/README.md

 # If you want to use authentication credentials
-client = Opensearch::Client.new url: 'https://admin:admin@localhost:9200', log: true
+client = OpenSearch::Client.new url: 'https://admin:admin@localhost:9200', log: true

 # If you don't want to use authentication credentials
-#client = Opensearch::Client.new url: 'http://localhost:9200', log: true
+#client = OpenSearch::Client.new url: 'http://localhost:9200', log: true

 # Create an index with non-default settings.
 index_name = 'ruby-test-index'